-But there are some other glaring misstatements and trickery of words that goes around as well.
+But there are some other glaring mis-statements and trickery of words that go around with impunity.

 Another myth that is being perpetuated with impunity is that the actions of the terrorists are ,”SENSELESS and COWARDLY.”

 A terrorist is “someone who uses violence, or threatens the use of violence, in order to achieve a political, religious, or ideological aim.”
 He carries out bombings,kidnappings,hijackings or gun attacks,not because he is disturbed mentally, rather in pursuit of some aim.That aim can be to terrorize general population, to send a message to a particular nation or the world, propagandize, enlist recruits , or pursue some political or ideological objectives.
 Terrorists attacked Charlie Hebdo because they wanted to send a very specific message that any insult to the Prophet won’t go unpunished.
 Terrorists struck in Mumbai and killed hundreds because they believe its ‘our’ govt that keeps Kashmir under subjugation.
 They bomb civilians in Brussels or Paris because they believe that in a democracy, general populations are responsible for the actions of their respective governments that attack and kill civilians in the Middle -East.I wonder how do we label these strikes as “senseless”,then.
 They do make sense to European leaders who accept some guilt anyways.
 Obama ,in his Cairo speech 2009, admitted so himself.